 3 Tips for Making Money While You Travel

-by Jess Adeola
+by Crissie-Jess Adeola

 It takes a lot of planning and preparation for long term travel.
 Whether you take a sabbatical from work or quit a job completely, it is a big deal.
 You would have saved enough money to maximize your traveling experience.
 But if you could keep making a little bit of extra pocket money while you're on the road, it would just be an icing on the cake.
-There are a few things you can do to earn money while traveling, so that you can use it to make your journey a little more luxurious than you initially planned.
+For example, remote working is a popular option that benefits both businesses and employees.
+Employers can save the cost of resources such as office while the arrangement gives employees more flexibility.

 3 Tips for Making Money While You Travel